ThemeMix/genesis-pro-thememix/README.md

 #### How can I update the list of Font Awesome icons in the widget

 Upgrading to the latest version of the plugin should fix this, although there is also an advanced setting which allows you to manually update it by going to /wp-admin/?generate-font-awesome=yes whilst logged in as an administrator.
 Note that any changes you make will be wiped out during the next plugin update, but those changes will likely be included in the new version anyway.

+### Where can I follow development and report bugs?

+Head over to our [Github repo](https://github.com/thememix/thememix-pro-genesis) if you'd like to contribute or create an issue.

 ## Changelog